Maimonides

 A bigger halakhic question: when medicine brings visible relief, which Jewish blessing...

-Brit milah is among the oldest and most enduring rituals in Jewish life.
+Brit milah is one of the oldest covenant rituals in Jewish life.

 Chabad is one of the most visible Jewish movements in the world.